Operation Soundstage (OSS)

 Fast Track benefits for NM veterans joining the IATSE Local 480:

-- The $800 initiation fee is waived.
+- $700 of the initiation fee is waived.
 Veterans are only responsible for a $100 processing fee.

 - The membership requirement of working 30 days in a covered craft* on a contract production** is waived.

 *covered craft – ones’ job title – IATSE Local 480 represents 99 different craft departments;

 **contract production – any film, television or commercial production that has signed a collective bargaining agreement with IATSE Local 480 in which the members are represented by the union and receive benefits from the production

 - Veteran signs up to IATSE Local 480 Overflow list (proof of NM residency, 2 letters of recommendation, online safety & set readiness classes, adoption of Local 480 Harassment-Prevention Policy)